MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/migrate-aad-classification-sensitivity-labels.md

 description: "This article is a user guide for migrating from classic Azure Active Directory classification to new sensitivity labels"
 ---

-## Workload support for the new sensitivity labels for Microsoft 365 groups
+# Migrate from classic Azure Active Directory classification to sensitivity labels

-For this preview, the following apps and services support the new sensitivity labels for Microsoft 365 groups:
+The following apps and services support the new sensitivity labels for Microsoft 365 groups:

 - SharePoint
 - Admin centers: